miloszpp/codewithstyle/source/reactive-programming-rxjs-angular-video-course/index.md

 7. [Reactive Forms](https://youtu.be/D1KdhAQpADM)
 8. [Scan operator and Redux pattern](https://youtu.be/RD1T_NhlBOI)

 If you enjoy the course, please [subscribe to my YouTube channel](https://www.youtube.com/codewithstyleinfo)!
-You can also subscribe to the blog's newsletter so that you don't miss any articles! \[yikes-mailchimp form="1" description="0"\]
+You can also subscribe to the blog's newsletter so that you don't miss any articles!